PDLT-University-of-York/test-split-site/docs/ultra/course-access.md

 ## Course settings not in use

-The Course Access panel contains some additional settings that are not used to manage site access at the University of York.
+The Course Access panel contains some additional settings that are not used to manage site access at the University of York.cd documnets

 ### Course Duration